Get insider access

 4. Best Cheap Wired Mouse

 If you're looking for something cheaper and simpler, we recommend the Logitech M100.
-It's very inexpensive but doesn't feel flimsy; however, the plastic doesn't feel very high-quality.
+It's inexpensive but not flimsy; however, the plastic doesn't feel very high-quality.
 There are two primary click buttons and a simple scroll wheel.
 Unfortunately, it has a stiff rubber cable and tiny mouse feet that don't glide as smoothly as other picks on this list.
-This mouse isn't cut out for gaming in any genre, but its sensor performance is more than adequate for the everyday browsing and productivity tasks it's designed for.
+This mouse isn't cut out for gaming in any genre, but its sensor performance is suitable for the everyday browsing and productivity tasks it's designed for.

 Besides that, it's fairly small.
 Its shape is well-suited for using a palm grip if you have small or medium-sized hands.
-A fingertip grip works great for larger hands, but it may not be very comfortable if you want to use this mouse for a full eight-hour work shift.
-When shopping for this mouse, you might also see the similar-looking Logitech B100, which is the same as the M100 but comes in black instead of gray and has different packaging aimed at a business clientele.
-If you want to purchase a large number of mice and want something even cheaper, check out the AmazonBasics 3-Button USB Wired Mouse.
-While the build quality is worse than the Logitech, and its sensor doesn't perform as well, its lower price tag can be helpful if you're buying in bulk to equip an entire office.
+The fingertip grip works great for larger hands, but it may not be very comfortable if you want to use this mouse for a full eight-hour work shift.
+When shopping for this mouse, you might also see the similar-looking Logitech B100, which is the same as the M100 but comes in black instead of gray and has different packaging for a business clientele.
+If you want to purchase a large number of mice or something even cheaper, check out the AmazonBasics 3-Button USB Wired Mouse.
+While the build quality is worse than the Logitech, and its sensor doesn't perform as well, its lower price tag can be helpful if you buy bulk to equip an entire office.

 See our review